Can a One-Page Checklist Ensure the Safety of Surgical Patients?

 The concern here is that not all medical providers have the skill or forethought to modify a checklist that essentially only covers the following basic considerations:

-- Time out procedures occur immediately before surgery begins.
+- Time out procedures occurs immediately before surgery begins.
 In addition to confirming that team members know each other and confirming that the correct surgical procedure will be performed on the right patient at the right surgical site, the team reviews any unusual considerations for the specific case.

-- Sign out procedures document the name of the procedure, the instrument, sponge and needle counts before and after the procedure and other issues that need to be addressed.
+- Sign out procedures document the name of the procedure, the instrument, sponge and needle counts before and after the procedure, and other issues that need to be addressed.

 This checklist helps to prevent errors of commission, which essentially refers to making procedural mistakes; however, in one recent article, a surgeon maintains that better checklists are required to help prevent errors of omission, which can involve forgetting to give pre-operative antibiotics or take other important steps.
 The article maintains that checklists initiated before the operating room phase (as early as the first time a patient seeks medical attention) can reduce errors of omission and significantly improve patient safety.